-Councils will be confirming primary school offers this coming Thursday, 16 April.
+Councils will be confirming primary school offers this coming Friday, 16 April.
 Some parents will receive the news by email, and some will receive it by post, depending on how they applied.

 Try to seek out other parents from the school on your local Facebook page and ask them specific questions you’re worried about.
 If you’re still not happy, you have two options: try to get on the waiting list for your preferred school or appeal.

-Firstly, don’t immediately reject the offer you have been given and keep an open mind.
+Don’t immediately reject the offer you have been given and keep an open mind.
 This is so that you have something to fall back on if you don’t make it to the top of the waiting list or an appeal doesn’t go your way.
 If you reject your original offer, your child may ultimately end up with a place at a less desirable school.

 Each school will have a waiting list.
 If another child drops out and a position becomes available, your child can take their place.
-You can contact some schools directly and ask to put your child on their waiting list.
-So, make sure to check if this is the case with your first choice school.
+You may automatically be put on your top choice school waiting list if you didn’t get it, so check your local council.
+If not, some schools you can contact directly and ask to put your child on their waiting list.
+Double check what the case is with your first choice school.
 It’s best to do this as soon as possible, and stay patient as their lines can get busy, especially if it’s a popular school.

 Another example includes a social or medical need, such as your child needing a particular type of care that is better dealt with at your preferred school.
 Whatever reason for appeal, make sure to collect as much information and evidence as possible to support it.
 This can include documentation containing medical needs, transport costs, and so on, which you’ll be able to submit with the appeal to strengthen your case.

 Appeals are usually held in person, which isn’t totally possible this year given the current government restrictions on social gatherings.
-Due to COVID-19, appeals are likely to take longer and may happen via video conferencing, so don’t be alarmed if things aren’t progressing as quickly as expected.
+Due to COVID-19, appeals are likely to take longer than usual.
+They may happen via video conferencing, so don’t be alarmed if things aren’t progressing as quickly as expected.
 You can keep up to date with official government updates about appealing here.
 There are expected to be unavoidable delays to processing school appeals this year.
 Once you submit your appeal it will be acknowledged, but you may not immediately be offered an appeal hearing date.
 If that’s the case, just keep hanging in there.
 Once you’ve had a hearing, the decision is usually sent within 5 working days – but again, don’t be surprised if things take a little longer this year.